nuxt/nuxt/packages/babel-preset-app/README.md

 This is the default preset used by Nuxt, which is mainly a wrapper around the `@babel/preset-env` preset.
 It also optionally uses the `@vue/babel-preset-jsx` preset as well as `@babel/plugin-syntax-dynamic-import`, `@babel/plugin-proposal-decorators`, `@babel/plugin-proposal-class-properties`, `@babel/plugin-transform-runtime`.
 Furthermore the preset is adding polyfills.

-No additional configuration usually required.
-But there is an option to fine tune it's behavior if needed.
-Just add the following to nuxt-config
+Usually, no additional configuration is required.
+If needed though, there is an option to fine-tune the preset's behavior.
+Just add the following to `nuxt.config.js`:
 ```js
     babel: {
       presets({ isServer }) {